gustavwilliam/cj11-mesmerizing-meteors/README.md

    - Under the "TOKEN" section, click "Copy" to copy your bot's token.
    - Keep this token secure and never share it publicly.
 If your token is exposed, you should regenerate it immediately.

-For more information, Consult The [Discord Developer Portal](https://discord.com/developers/docs/intro)
+For more information, Consult The [Discord Developer Portal](https://discord.com/developers/docs/intro) Documentation.

 ## Installation and Setup
 To get your Discord bot up and running, follow these steps: